Security and privacy

 - financial data and documents

-- personal organization data and documents
+- personal administration data and documents

-- certain identifying data of the entity
+- certain identifying entity data

-Since the key is managed by the backend and not the user, features like sharing an entity, reviewing documents, or running automations keep working without asking you for an extra password at every step.
+Since the key is managed by the backend and not the user, features like sharing an entity, reviewing documents, or running automations keep working without asking for an extra password at every step.

 User encryption